mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/utilities/utilities_library.rst

 Context conditions
 ^^^^^^^^^^^^^^^^^^

 An option argument is called optional (otherwise mandatory) if a default value is available that is assumed present as argument if the option was found without argument.
 The option identified by a short or long identifier is associated with the information that it either expects no arguments, an optional argument or a mandatory argument.
 A default value must be associated with every optional argument.
 Finally no white-space is allowed between a short option identifier and the optional argument.
-For example `-oA' (and not `-o A') for option o with argument A and `-o ' specifies the the default value for option o.
+For example '-oA' (and not '-o A') for option o with argument A and '-o ' specifies the the default value for option o.

 For the chaining of short options it is required that all options except the last in the chain take no arguments (so not even an optional argument).
 The reason is that there is no reliable way to disambiguate between option argument and option identifiers.
 All that follows the first option in the chain that takes an optional or mandatory argument is taken as argument.